Launch Recite Me assistive technology

 Tenancy Agreement – The legal contract of rules between the landlord and a tenant.

-Undertaking – A solemn promise made to the court by a perpetrator to do a certain thing, or not do something.
+Undertaking – A solemn promise made to the court by a accused party to do a certain thing, or not do something.

 Support for Victims & Witnesses We always treat your report as confidential.
 Many victims and witnesses feel too frightened and intimidated to report problems or to be witnesses in any legal action.
 This section sets out what you can do to overcome these fears and what support Yorkshire Housing can offer.